Trading Tips, Tricks, and Painfully Learned Lessons

 It generally takes blowing up an account or two for this lesson to sink in for most traders, but the quicker you can make position sizing and risk management as natural as brushing your teeth in the morning, the quicker you can focus on the fun stuff like strategy development and research.

-Start by never risking more than 1-2% of your account per trade, then follow the other risk management techniques outlined in this post.
+Start by never risking more than 1-2% of your account per trade, then follow the other techniques outlined in this post, how to position size when swing trading.

-But once you’ve had your “fun” for a few months, it’s time to narrow down on the one or two concepts that make the most sense to you and really begin to specialize.
+But once you’ve had your “fun” for a few months, it’s time to narrow down on the one or two concepts that make the most sense to you, and hopefully bring you the most profit, and really begin to specialize in those setups.

 For example, if you like trading oil and believe in entering trends on pullbacks, start focusing exclusively on those two things.